citrusvanilla/multiplewavetracking_cpp/README.md

 The program is demoed on scenes from several Southern California locations in the video here.

 ### Software and Library Requirements
 * OpenCV 3.2.0
 * a C++ compiler
 * CMake 3.8.1 or higher if you are generating build files with the CMakeLists.txt script.

 ## Goals
-This program implements a common Computer Vision "recognition" workflow for videos in the application to near-shore ocean wave recognition, and is fast enough to run in realtime.
+This program implements a common Computer Vision "recognition" workflow for videos through application to near-shore ocean wave recognition, and is fast enough to run in realtime.

+Wave recognition has uses in higher-level objectives such as automatic wave period, frequency, and size determination, as well as region-of-interest definition for human activity recognition.

 ## Key Processes
 The general vision-based workflow proceeds from detection, to tracking, and then recognition<sup>[1](#myfootnote1)</sup>.